johnzxcvbnm/Adi/unit_4/w09d04/instructor_notes/afternoon.md

 ---

-# Objects
+# Objects/Classes

-Abstraction

-> A Structure is one data type in programming.
-A structure is used to represent information about something more complicated than a single number, character, or boolean can do (and more complicated than an array of the above data types can do).
-For example, a Student can be defined by his or her name, gpa, age, uid, etc. Each of these pieces of information should be labeled with an easily understood descriptive title, and then combined to form a whole (the structure).

-> In Ruby, these are often referred to as hashes, in Python: dictionaries, in JavaScript: objects
+In Ruby, these are often referred to as hashes, in Python: dictionaries, in JavaScript: objects

-> We use the "DOT" notation to access a structure stored in a variable, thus, car.max_speed, car.number_of_doors, car.ac, are all valid references to a structure.

-Abstraction
+Abstraction of Classes:

 > A template by which Objects can be constructed
 >